 Note that Jennifer leans on Ney with an increased incline.
 She bends her standing leg slightly and uses a little bit dissociation - turning her hips upwards and downwards to allow the free leg to reach back far.
 Note also that when her hips are turned, she uses the thumb rather than the toes of the foot to reach the floor.
 Also note that her leg is swayed by the hip slightly sideways in contrast to the forward walk in which the leg is swayed by the hip towards the center, as demonstrated by Vanessa Gauch in the first video.
 These all add a feminine touch to her walk.

-Hip sway
+Hip Sway

 As comfortable as it is to lean on your partner, you need to keep yourself light and not put too much weight on him.
 This means you have to maintain your own balance by slightly bending your standing leg when you stretch back your free leg, as explained by Vanessa and illustrated by Jennifer and Mariana, so that most of your weight is carried by your standing leg rather than on him.
 This will also allow you to outstretch your free leg farther.
 Personally, I found that when a woman leans lightly with her chest rather than heavily with her stomach on me, she becomes lighter.

-You stretch back your free leg until the thumb of the foot touches the floor.
+You stretch back your free leg until the thumb of its foot touches the floor.
 At that point you should not just wait there for the man to push you.
-Rather, you activate yourself by pushing with your standing leg.
+Instead, you activate yourself by pushing with your standing leg.
 Failure to do that is the reason why some women are heavy in the walk.
 Beware not to push yourself so hard that you lose torso contact with your partner.
 You only push with enough force to make yourself light but remain your leaning position and hence the connection with him.

-Walking with straight knees
+Walking with Straight Knees

 Alignment